Last Updated on November 22, 2023 by Admin

 Various Responsibilities Of QS

-Following are the various essential responsibilities of a typical quantity surveyor;
+The following are the various essential responsibilities of a typical quantity surveyor;

-- Prepare tender and contract documents, including bills of quantities with the architect and/or the client.
+- Prepare tender and contract documents, including bills of quantities, with the architect and/or the client.

 - Undertake cost analysis for repair and maintenance project work

 - Assist in establishing a client’s requirements and undertake feasibility studies

 - Perform risk, value management, and cost control

 - Advise on a procurement strategy

 - Identify, analyze and develop responses to commercial risks

 - Analyze outcomes and write detailed progress reports